Are the widows and fatherless sometimes gay people?

 Gay men and Lesbians:

 ‘Cursed is the one who perverts the justice due the stranger, the fatherless (or gay man), and widow (or lesbian).’
 “And all the people shall say, ‘Amen!’
 (Deut.
 27:19 NKJV).
 There is some probability that the Hebrew and Aramaic words usually translated as the fatherless [orphan] (Heb. ya-thom, Aram. yath-ma) and the widow (Heb. al-ma-nah, Aram.
-Ar-mal-ta) also refer to a gay man and lesbian.
-I have found a verse in the New Testament that looks like it is saying that a ar-mal-ta should take a wife if she doesn’t have self-control.
-The Greek New Testament translated the words “to take a wife” as “to marry” there.
-This is a biased translation because the generic words “to marry” could be used to say the presumably widow is to marry a man and not a woman.
+Ar-mal-ta) also referred to a gay man and lesbian.
+Time will tell if my suspicion is correct on whether the definitions of a gay man and lesbian were deleted from these words like the definition of a “gay man” was deleted from the word eunuch.
+We know that Roman law also defined Eunuchs as gay men.
+Though the word eunuchs probably also referred to transgender persons.
+Modern day hijras (eunuchs) in India are gay and transgender persons.

 Note: Ar-mal-ta (Widow) is the Biblical or Classical Aramaic pronunciation.
 Widow is pronounced ar-mil-tha in Chaldean and ar-mil-ta in Assyrian.

 “But I am saying to those [men] who don’t have wives, and to the widows (arm-la-tha – plural) [who don't have wives], that it benefits them if they shall be remaining like me.
 But if they are not enduring, they shall marry.
 For it is beneficial [for them] to take a wife than to burn with desire.”
 (1 Cor.
 7:8-9 Peshitta Text).
 The Aramaic language uses the words “to” or “and” to transfer the same subject matter onto the following person or persons.
 Compare 1 Corinthians 1:1: “[From] Paul, [the one] called and an apostle of Jesus Christ by the will of God, and the brother Sosthenes.”
 (Peshitta).
 This means: “[From] Paul and the brother Sosthenes, who are called and apostles of Jesus Christ by the will of God.” (also compare 1 Cor.
 7:4; etc.) - So the Aramaic text does seem to say that if these females can’t endure, or don’t have self control, then they are to take a wife.
 It looks like the word arm-la-tha would translate into “lesbians” here.